apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Support for [reCAPTCHA](../integration/Configuring-Google-reCAPTCHA.html) is now extended to support [Friendly CAPTCHA](https://friendlycaptcha.com/).
 - Content security policy header configuration can now support a dynamic nonce, which is a random value different for every HTTP request.
 - Static resources can now be externalized by default via the following additional directories: `file:/etc/cas/static` and `file:/etc/cas/public`.
+- The `maxAge` cookie setting can now be configured as a duration.

 ## Library Upgrades